 4. Submit your filing with the CRA

 When you have all your supporting documents ready, the final step is to submit your tax return with the CRA.
-For the majority of Canadians, the deadline to submit your tax return is May 1, 2023 (as April 30 falls on a weekend).
-If you are self-employed, you have until June 15, 2023 to submit your tax return.
+For the majority of Canadians, the deadline to submit your tax return is April 30, 2024.
+If you are self-employed, you have until June 17, 2024 (as June 15 falls on a weekend) to submit your tax return.

 5. Check for uncashed cheques

 Did you know that $1.4 billion worth of Canadian tax refunds remained uncashed as of August 2022?
 You can verify through My Account on the CRA website to see if you have any uncashed cheques dating back to 1998.